 The Department of Homeland Security, U.S. Immigration and Customs Enforcement (USICE), is submitting the following information collection request for review and clearance in accordance with the Paperwork Reduction Act of 1995.
 The information collection is published in the Federal Register to obtain comments from the public and affected agencies.
-The information collection was previously published in the Federal Register on September 25, 2014, Vol. 79 No. 22829 allowing for a 60 day comment period.
-No comments were received on this information collection.
-The purpose of this notice is to allow an additional 30 days for public comments.
+Comments are encouraged and will be accepted for sixty days until December 31, 2018.

 Written comments and suggestions from the public and affected agencies concerning the proposed collection of information should address one or more of the following four points: